Inventions deserve the best protection

-- European patent oppositions and appeals
+European patent oppositions and appeals

-- Providing legal opinions on the validity of a patent and related to infringement and avoidance of infringement
+- Providing legal opinions whether a patent is valid and related to avoiding infringing a patent

 - Patent searches

 When do you need a European or Belgian patent attorney?

 The common word in Europe for a patent professional is a European or national patent attorney.
-In most countries in Europe there is only one such type of professional representative.
-This is also the case at the European Patent Office.
+In most countries in Europe there is only one type of patent attorney or patent agent.
+This is also the case at the EPO.
 However, in countries outside Europe the word European patent agent is sometimes used.

 Drafting a patent application